BenLangmead/bowtie-scaling/thread_scaling/scripts/README.md

-Scripts related to collecting, tabulating and plotting thread-scaling performance measurements.

-The `master.py` script and the companion `master_config.tsv` file is an attempt at making a single master script that can drive all the key experiments.
+The `master.py` script and the companion `master_config.tsv` file together make it simple to drive a whole series of experiments.
+Type `python master.py --help` for more information about how to run `master.py`.

+The only preliminary work required is to:

+* Download the hg19 index (ftp://ftp.ccb.jhu.edu/pub/data/bowtie2_indexes/hg19.zip) and set `BT2_INDEX` environment variable to point to the directory containing the index.
+For example, if the index is in `/path/to/index/hg19.*`, then set `export BT2_INDEX=/path/to/index`.
+* Set the `BT2_READS` environment variable to point to the `seqs_by_100.fq` file from the archive.
+So if the archive was expanded in `/path/to/archive`, then set `export BT2_READS=/path/to/archive/thread_scaling/scripts/experiments/seqs_by_100.fq`.

-Some examples of useful invocations of `master.py`:
+Example invocation of `master.py`:

 ```
-# The experiments we're asking Intel to perform

-# Assuming BT2_INDEX is set to directory containing unzipped hg19 index:
-# ftp://ftp.ccb.jhu.edu/pub/data/bowtie2_indexes/hg19.zip

-# And assuming BT2_READS is set to path to the `seqs_by_100.fq` file
-# e.g. if bowtie-scaling repo is cloned in /path/to/repo:
-# export BT2_READS=/path/to/bowtie-scaling/thread_scaling/scripts/experiments/seqs_by_100.fq

 python master.py \
     --index $BT2_INDEX/hg19 \
     --reads $BT2_READS \